Durosoke

 "Durosoke" (Yoruba: "Stay Up") is a song by Nigerian hip hop recording artist Olamide.
 It was released as the lead single from his third studio album, Baddest Guy Ever Liveth (2013).
-The song was produced by Pheelz and written by Olamide.
-It is a mid tempo Yoruba song.
+Written by Olamide and produced by Pheelz, the song is mid tempo Yoruba track.
+"Durosoke" was nominated for Song of the Year and Best Rap Single at the 2013 edition of The Headies.
+The music video for "Durosoke" won Best Afro Hip Hop Video and was nominated for Video of the Year at the 2013 Nigeria Music Video Awards.

 Music video

-The accompanying music video for "Durosoke" was shot and directed in Nigeria by Clarence Peters.
-It was exclusively released on Star Music, a music platform established in February 2013 by Star Lager, one of Nigeria's largest brewing companies.
-In an interview, Olamide spoke on the release of "Durosoke", saying, "I don't remember the last time I was this excited about dropping something so fresh".
-The rapper's camp didn't reveal any details about the video and left fans speculating about its concept.
+The accompanying music video for "Durosoke" was filmed in Nigeria by Clarence Peters.
+It was exclusively released on Star Music, a music platform established by Star Lager in February 2013.
+Olamide was excited about releasing the song and expressed that in an interview.
+His camp didn't reveal any details about the video and left fans speculating about its concept.

-Durosoke's music video parody

-Dean (also known as Olubaddo) performed a parody of "Durosoke" prior to the 2013 Cokobar Music Festival, headlined by Olamide alongside Flavour N'abania, and Sean Tizzle.